Greater than the Sum of Its Parts: Building Substructure into Protein Encoding Models: Methods

 Magneton is an environment for developing substructure-aware protein models, and consists of three main parts: (1) a curated dataset of proteins with annotated substructures, (2) a framework for using this dataset for substructure-aware training, and (3) an integrated benchmark of evaluation tasks that probe a model's learned representations at multiple structural scales.

 \xhdr{Dataset} We use the \texttt{2024\_06} release of UniProtKB/TrEMBL \citep{theuniprotconsortiumUniProtUniversalProtein2025} as our core protein dataset, containing roughly 254M proteins.
 We obtain annotations of 8-class secondary structure from DSSP \citep{kabschDictionaryProteinSecondary1983, hekkelmanDSSP4FAIR2025} and annotations of higher-order structures (Homologous superfamilies, domains, conserved sites, active sites, binding sites) from the 103.0 release of InterPro \citep{blumInterProProteinSequence2025}.
-We process these raw releases into Magneton's core datatypes representing a protein and its associated substructures, and store the dataset as compressed, sharded files, enabling parallel processing and file-level shuffling for large-scale training runs.
+We process these raw releases into Magneton's core datatypes representing a protein and its associated substructures.
 Due to the scale of the dataset at this stage and the size of protein structure data, we focus our further exploration on the manually curated SwissProt subset of UniProtKB, but make the processed version of the full UniProtKB/TrEMBL dataset available to the community.
-For each protein, we obtain amino acid sequences from UniProtKB and predicted structures from AlphaFold DB \citep{varadiAlphaFoldProteinStructure2022}.
-To ensure consistent training and evaluation across sequence-based and structure-based models, we subset the SwissProt dataset to only proteins with calculated structures in the current (Nov 2022) release of AlphaFold DB, leaving 530,601 proteins. \revision{Additional details on the dataset, processing, and example substructures can be found in Appendix \ref{appendix:substructure_dataset}.}
+We obtain amino acid sequences from UniProtKB and predicted structures from AlphaFold DB \citep{varadiAlphaFoldProteinStructure2022}.
+For consistency across sequence-based and structure-based models, we subset the SwissProt dataset to only proteins with calculated structures in the current (Nov 2022) release of AlphaFold DB, leaving 530,601 proteins. \revision{Additional details on the dataset, processing, and example substructures can be found in Appendix \ref{appendix:substructure_dataset}.}